 - Anyone terminated for cause from their hospitality employer.

 - Individuals experiencing a hardship due to Hurricane Ida.

 If awarded, the grant is used to pay eligible expenses on behalf of the applicant including housing assistance, utilities (gas, electric or water), medical expenses, and/or funeral expenses.
 The program will not provide direct funding to an applicant.
 Please note that available funds are limited, therefore it is not guaranteed that each qualified request for funding will be approved.

 All applications must be completed online at the link below.
-Applications are initially reviewed for eligibility within ten business days of submission, but due to high demand are taking longer for processing and grant committee evaluation.
-Employers are contacted to verify the applicants current employment in a hospitality position.
+Applications are initially reviewed for eligibility within ten business days of submission, but due to high demand some may take longer for processing and grant committee evaluation.
+NOTE: Employers are contacted to verify the applicants current employment in a hospitality position.